cezarykuran/oaii/README.md

 # OpenAI API R implementation

-This is a very early version of the R library to facilitate communication with the OpenAI API.
+This is an early version of an R library aimed at streamlining communication with the OpenAI API.

-**The oaii package contains:**
+**The oaii package offers the following features:**

-- a set of helpers for communication with the API
+- A comprehensive set of helper functions for seamless communication with API.
-- a set of helper to manipulate data
+- Useful tools for efficient data manipulation and transformation.
-- shiny demo application (if you want, you can test it at https://cezarykuran.shinyapps.io/oaii/).
+- An interactive Shiny demo application, which can be accessed at https://cezarykuran.shinyapps.io/oaii/ (feel free to explore its functionality!).
-- CLI chat demo application
+- Several demonstration terminal applications written as R scripts.
+These applications serve as practical examples, demonstrating how to effectively leverage the package's functions for API communication.

 **Endpoint helpers implemented so far:**

 - files